curl/everything-curl/libcurl-options.md

 ## Set handle options

-You set options in the easy handle to control how that transfer is going to be done or in some cases you can actually set options and modify the transfer's behavior while it is in progress.
+You set options in the easy handle to control how that transfer is going to be done, or in some cases you can actually set options and modify the transfer's behavior while it is in progress.
 You set options with `curl_easy_setopt()` and you provide the handle, the option you want to set and the argument to the option.
 All options take exactly one argument and you must always pass exactly